TheStrokeForge/Vox-Cleaner/README.md

 Here's how it goes :

 1. Duplicate the original model, add a decimate modifier with Planar mode on the duplicate.
-2. Add a new material to the Duplicate model with a ganerated image texture having specified properties
+2. Add a new material to the Duplicate model with a generated image texture having specified properties
 3. Smart UV project the duplicate model to generate a UV layer
 4. Bake colors from the Original model to the duplicate model with predefined settings, as most of the voxel models dont have much different bake settings.
-5. That's how your model is Much more optimised!
+5. That's how your model is Much more optimized!

 Have a look at it in action here -